18F/C2/doc/team_practices.md

 changes, including any rationale for how/why the story is addressed in the way it is.

-The author should add any notes relevant to testing the change, especially for live QA testing.
+The author should add any notes relevant to testing the change.

 The author should link to the pull request in a comment on the Trello card.